jennyg0/nillion-nada-starter/README.md

-# Nillion Operations and Blind Compute Demo
+# Nillion Operations and Blind Compute Meeting Calculator Program

-This is a demo of the JavaScript Nillion Client working with payments connected to nillion-devnet or the Nillion Testnet.

-Notes

-- This uses a proxy /nilchain-proxy set up in the webpack that targets the json rpc from your .env file
-- A Nillion config is in the nillion.ts file.
-This config reads environment variables from your .env file, which can either point to Testnet or nillion-devnet values
+This project uses blind computation to calculate meeting costs based on attendees' salaries.
+Nillion ensures that personal salary data remains hidden and won't be revealed.

 ## Run nillion-devnet